Here’s a shortish autobiographical sketch to give you a sense of my experience and orientation in this work!

 I continued to teach courses at my practice and within the community that felt aligned with my personal interest and path.
 I had the pleasure and honor of offering classes at Spirit Weavers, Moon Mountain Gathering, and several other womxn’s spaces – and I’m very interested in how to make these spaces safer and braver for all femme identifying peoples.

-My spirit team and ancestors gave me a new assignment to create my Tending the Witch Wound program and begin to explore the conversation of decolonization from a cultural perspective and acknowledgement of a meta-pattern of disharmony (and disembodiment) that is present for all colonized peoples.
+My spirit team and ancestors gave me a new assignment to create my Tending the Witch Wound program and begin to explore the conversation of decolonization from a cultural perspective and acknowledgement of a macro-pattern of disharmony (and disembodiment) that is present for all colonized peoples.
 This assignment was also informed by a series of clairvoyant visions of energetic patterns that I had been receiving in my clinical practice with clients.
-So far this program has acted as a healing spell and a gift for me to create and teach.
-I’m not sure where it’s taking me, but it feels alive.
+This program acted as a healing spell and a gift for me to create and teach.

-I also continued my on-going education and training, seeking out a lot of online training from teachers and healers who are themselves synthesizers of medicine ways – as well as continued on-going in-person mentorship in the areas of anti-racism, ancestral healing, shamanic practice, somatics, and ritual within the local community.
+I took a deep dive into the world of online education and studied with several amazing teachers and healers who are themselves synthesizers of medicine ways – as well as continued my on-going in-person mentorships in the areas of anti-racism, ancestral healing, folk magic, somatics, and ritual within the local community.
 (Again see lineage list below)

 2 0 1 9

-In my current studies and skill development, I am very focused on sweetening and deepening my ancestral connection, somatic and embodiment work, subtle energy perception and manipulation, channeling (including full trance channeling), working with plant/fungi/mineral/earth-based allies (especially those considered toxic), creative personal expression, sound healing and music/art/words as medicine, ritual, decolonization work, direct and indirect activism – and continuing to dig into the history/herstory/theirstory of the European witch hunts, the rise of capitalism, and the colonization of body/land/culture.
-I’m doing a lot of listening to BIPOC and GNC folx and integrating.
+In 2019 my studies focused on centering more somatic/neurobiology and embodiment work, sweetening my ancestral connection, fine tuning my subtle energy perception and manipulation, becoming more accepting and comfortable with my channeling abilities (including having two full-trance channeling experiences), working with plant/fungi/mineral/earth-based allies (especially those considered toxic), creating more space for personal expression and using music/art/words as medicine, anti-racism, and direct and indirect activism.
+I continued to dig into the history/herstory/theirstory of the European witch hunts, the rise of capitalism, and the colonization of body/land/culture.
+I did a lot of active listening to BIPOC and GNC folx and integrating what came up for me.

-I am on the co-creation team that organized the Come-UNITY Village at Spirit Weavers Gathering, which is an effort dedicated to creating brave space for equity work within the gathering.
+I was on the co-creation team that organized the first Come-UNITY Village at Spirit Weavers Gathering, which is an effort dedicated to creating brave space for equity work within the gathering.
 I also taught and held space for anti-racism and social justice work at the Origins Gathering.

-On a fun note, I released my first solo album DEER AND THE SNOW on the full moon eclipse in January under the name Scinnlaece (which means witch or more accurately veiled healer in Old English) and will release my follow up album THE GARDEN on Friday, September 13th on the full moon in pisces.
-It’s magical and I’m very proud to share it with you.
+On a fun note, I released my first solo album DEER AND THE SNOW on the full moon eclipse in January 2019 under the name Scinnlaece (which means “witch”, or more accurately “veiled healer” in Old English) – and released my follow up album THE GARDEN on Friday, September 13th on the full moon in pisces.
+They are both magical and I’m very proud to share them with you.

 L I N E A G E S